kunhwiko/concepts/systems/Kubernetes/8-cluster-federation.md

 ##### Advantages
 ```
 Cloud Bursting
-   a) Primarily runs on-premise infra but uses cloud computing when peak capacity is reached.
+   a) Primarily runs on-premise infra but uses managed clusters when peak capacity is reached.

 Private Data Protection
    a) Sensitive data and workloads are subject to external auditing and may need to run on-premise.